Fatty Liver Disease

 How do we define “Overweight” and “Obese”?

 Although many people feel they could lose some weight, few would consider themselves obese.
 A widely-used measure to define “overweight” and “obese” is the Body Mass Index (BMI).
 A BMI is a calculation based on your height and weight that gives a number that reflects either a healthy or unhealthy weight.
-A BMI of 18 – 25 is within the healthy range for most people, 25 – 30 is classified as overweight and over 30 is obese.
-Different ethnic groups may differ slightly – for example, in Asian populations the healthy BMI is lower, ranging from 18 - 23.
+The BMI is endorsed by World Health Organization (WHO) and by Public Health Agency of Canada 6.

 You can use the following formula to calculate your BMI: